EU Air Passenger Rights Guide on How to Get Up to €600 in Compensation

 Your flight is covered by EU Regulation 261 2004 when it complies with several conditions

 Flight disruption never promises anything good.
 It is a synonym for ruined travel plans.
 European law established EU Regulation 261 2004 to compensate all affected travelers for all the stress and disappointment.
-It defines general rules for cash compensation and assistance to passengers in case of disrupted flight.
+It defines general rules for cash compensation and assistance to passengers in case of a disrupted flight.

 Here are the basic requirements to be entitled to compensation: